Anticipating an Einstein moment in the understanding of consciousness, podcast with Henry Shevlin

 Looking to the Future: Conscious AI or Not?

-One of the most striking takeaways from the conversation is Shevlin’s vision of the future, where public perception may force science to reconsider what counts as consciousness.
+Henry envisions a future where public perception may force science to reconsider what counts as consciousness.

 “As people start to fall in love with AI systems, the idea that they might not be conscious will seem increasingly outrageous and counterintuitive.”